VectorLogoZone/vectorlogozone/README.md

 ## To Do
  - [ ] viewer: custom background color (and save to cookie)
+ - [ ] viewer: double-click to zoom/shift double-click to unzoom
+ - [ ] viewer: drag to move around
  - [ ] credits: rsvg
  - [ ] credits: ImageMagick
  - [ ] 404 page should have link to search
+ - [ ] redo favicon to just be "V"

  * travis should run bin/ scripts and do the deploy
  * /search.html: comment code